SomeVlad/old.somevlad.github.io/_posts/2017-07-20-semicolon.md

 Seriously.
 Just pick an option that is ok in your team and stick with it.

+# But there is a problem

-But as far as I can tell from my experience there is a common misconception about so-called ASI --- automatic semicolon insertion --- in javascript.
+As far as I can tell from my experience there is a common misconception about so-called ASI --- automatic semicolon insertion --- in javascript.